mmhqs/my-software-learning-tips/README.md

 - to update info from master branch `git pull origin main --rebase`
 - to download data from a remote repository to a local repository without merging them: `git fetch`
 - to check de difference between a remote and a local repository after a git fetch: `git diff main origin/main`
+- to merge differences between a remote and a local repository after a git fetch: `git merge origin/main`

 obs:
 - origin/main: remote repository